 - If you have an ingrown toenail and also have diabetes, it is better not to follow any home treatment for ingrown fingernails as your foot needs proper care and treatment.
 Go to the doctor for proper treatment of your toenail.

 - After resorting to home treatment of ingrown fingernail, if you do not see any positive sign of improvement, go to the doctor even if you can’t see any visible sign of infection.
-It is sometimes difficult to differentiate between the symptoms of ingrown fingernail and those of infection as both have striking similarities like redness and swelling.
+It is sometimes difficult to differentiate between the symptoms of the ingrown fingernail and those of infection as both have striking similarities like redness and swelling.

 How to Cut and Trim Nails Properly to Prevent Ingrown Fingernail